joshuauyi/form-validate.js/README.md

 ## Usage

-_The examples in this doc are targeted for react however, the principles can be applied to forms using other tools_
+_The examples in this doc are targeted for react however, the principles can be applied to forms using other tools including vanilla JS_

 #### Validating forms